CLI & Scriptability API

 merge

-Merge an isolated shard’s git worktree branch back into the gem’s main branch.
+Merge an isolated shard’s git worktree branch back into the gem’s integration target (main by default, configurable per gem).
 This is the integration step /fanout runs when a worker finishes.
 It routes through crystl’s own merge machinery, so worker agents never merge their own branches.

 crystl merge --gem myapp --shard opal